maxbrprojetos/lion-api/README.md

 ## What sorcery is this?

 Lion is a dashboard for developers written with Ember and Rails.
-It notifies developers of problems, it keeps track of tasks and rewards developers when they get shit done®.
+It rewards developers when they get shit done®.

 ## Dependencies